Adding a Web CheckLast updated on 20 March, 2023

 Alert on SSL Errors

-When checked, the Alert on SSL Errors option will trigger alerts if a certificate experiences any of the following issues:
+When selected, the Alert on SSL Errors option triggers alerts if a certificate experiences any of the following issues:

 - Unsupported algorithms